How to Join SDPD

 Test results will be mailed to you on a Police Recruit Notice of Test Results.
 SAVE THIS FORM!
 You may be required to submit a copy at a later date.

-- Reexamination Eligibility: If you fail the police recruit written test, you may retest once a month provided the examination is open.
+- Reexamination Eligibility: If you fail the police recruit written test, you may retest every six (6) months provided the examination is open.
 If you pass the written test and your eligibility expires, you will not be permitted to take the police recruit written test again.
 If you wish to reapply after your eligibility expires, you should request a waiver of the written test.

 - Written Test Waiver: Candidates who meet either one of the following conditions may request a waiver of the written test by submitting a special waiver application, provided the examination is open.